Last Updated on September 14, 2021 by Chenée Lewis

-- granulated sugar and light brown sugar – this combination of sugars gives this pineapple banana bread a nice balanced sweetness.
+- granulated sugar and light brown sugar – this combination of sugars gives this banana bread a nice balanced sweetness.
 The brown sugar also adds a bit of moisture as well.

 - eggs – make sure your eggs are room temperature so that they can help to give you the maximum rise and help your banana bread to bake evenly.

 - sour cream – adds moisture, lift, and added flavor!